 It is also worth checking there is an OCR return address on the label or the packet in case there is a problem with the delivery of the scripts.

-Either OCR, 1 Hills Road, Cambridge, CB1 2EU, or DC10 (OCR) Hill Farm Road, CB22 4FZ, can be used for this purpose.
+Either OCR, OCR, The Triangle Building, Shaftesbury Road, Cambridge CB2 8EA, or DC10 (OCR) Hill Farm Road, CB22 4FZ, can be used for this purpose.

 For yellow label packets, you need to fill in a despatch log sheet with one line for each packet you're sending.
 DfE's despatch of exam scripts page has a blank despatch log.